August 26, 2024

 • Medicare

-Independent contractors, on the other hand, are handed a lump sum for their work, which they report on a 1099.
-They are not given any benefits, and their employer doesn’t pay any part of their taxes as part of their payroll.
+On the other hand, independent contractors are handed a lump sum for their work, which they report on a 1099.
+They are not given any benefits, and their employer doesn’t pay any part of their taxes.

 Common Law Test